xabbu42/Master/arbeit.md

 justifications if we understand the justifications as valid reasoning templates or schemes which of course then can be used on themselves.

-Kuznets studied the topic of self-referentiality at the logic-level.
+Roman Kuznets studied the topic of self-referentiality at the logic-level.
 He discovered theorems of S4, D4, T and K4 which need a self-referential constant specification to be realized in their justification logic counterparts [@kuznets2010].
-Yu on the other hand studied self-referentiality at the theorem level.
-He discovered prehistoric cycles as a necessary condition for self-referential S4 theorems in @yu2010 and later expanded that results to the modal logics T and K4 in @yu2014.
+Junhua Yu on the other hand studied self-referentiality at the theorem level.
+He discovered prehistoric cycles as a necessary condition for self-referential S4 theorems [@yu2010] and later expanded that results to the modal logics T and K4 [@yu2014].
 He also conjectured that the condition is actually sufficient for self-referential S4 theorems.
 In this paper I will concentrate on that topic, that is prehistoric cycles as necessary and sufficient condition for self-referential theorems in S4.

 This paper is divided in three parts.
 In the first part I introduce the modal logic S4 and its justification counterpart LP as well as two Gentzen systems for S4 and LP used in the later parts.
-The second part reproduces Yu's main theorem from @yu2010, that is, that prehistoric cycles are a necessary condition for self-referential theorems in S4.
+The second part reproduces Yu's main theorem, i.e. that prehistoric cycles are a necessary condition for self-referential theorems in S4.
 The third part goes beyond Yu's original paper by adapting the notion of prehistoric cycles to Gentzen systems with cut rules and finally to a Gentzen system for LP.
 This allows to study prehistoric cycles directly in LP which leads to the two main results of this paper.
 Firstly, with the standard definition of self-referential theorems, prehistoric cycles are not a sufficient condition.
 Second, with an expansion on the definition of self-referential theorems, prehistoric cycles become sufficient for self-referential theorems.

 LP and S4
 =========